LaunchCodeEducation/data-analysis/src/chapters/data-and-variables/type-conversion.rst

 In this situation, numeric data may be passed to the program as strings.

 **Type conversion** is the process of converting a variable of one type to another type.
 In Python, we can do this using either **implicit type conversion** or **explicit type conversion**.

+Implicit type conversion is when Python converts a variable to a different type without any extra effort from us as programmers.
+For example, if you add a variable of type ``int`` and a variable of type ``float`` together, the resulting sum is a float.
+With implicit type conversion, Python will always convert to a larger data type so no data is lost.

+.. admonition:: Note

+   If you try to add an integer and a string together, you may notice that Python cannot convert the result to a data type.
+   While implicity type conversion is a handy trick, it doesn't work in every scenario!

 Explicit type conversion uses functions such as ``int()``, ``str()``, and ``float()`` to convert variables of one type to another.

 The ``int()`` function can take a string and turn it into an integer.
 Let us see this in action: